BryanPlummer/cite/README.md

 This code was tested on an Ubuntu 16.04 system using Tensorflow 1.2.1.

-### Phrase Localization Evaluation Demo
+### Phrase Localization Evaluation
-After you download our precomputed features/model you can test it using:
+You can test a model using:

-    python main.py --test --spatial --resume runs/cite_spatial_k4/model_best
+    python main.py --test --spatial --resume runs/<experiment_name>/model_best

-You can test the ReferIt dataset by setting the dataset flag and adjusting the number of embeddings to match the trained model:
+You can test the ReferIt dataset by setting the dataset flag and adjusting the number of embeddings to match the trained model, e.g. to train a model with 12 conditional embeddings you would use:

-    python main.py --test --spatial --dataset referit --num_embeddings 12 --resume runs/referit_spatial_k12/model_best
+    python main.py --test --spatial --dataset referit --num_embeddings 12 --resume runs/<experiment_name>/model_best

 ### Training New Models
 Our code contains everything required to train or test models using precomputed features.
 You can train a new model on Flickr30K Entites using: